krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 - __Leader node__: manages communications with client programs and all communication with compute nodes.
 It parses and develops execution plans to carry out database operations, in particular, the series of steps necessary to obtain results for complex queries.
 Based on the execution plan, the leader node compiles code, distributes the compiled code to the compute nodes, and assigns a portion of the data to each compute node.
+  - If the leader node fails:
+    - Redshift detects the failure automatically
+    - AWS provisions a new leader node
+    - Queries may temporarily fail or disconnect
+    - Applications must retry queries
 - __Compute nodes__: run the compiled code and send intermediate results back to the leader node for final aggregation.
 Each compute node has its own dedicated CPU and memory, which are determined by the node type.
 As your workload grows, you can increase the compute capacity of a cluster by increasing the number of nodes, upgrading the node type, or both.
 - __Managed Storage__: data is stored in a separate storage tier Redshift Managed Storage (RMS).
 RMS provides the ability to scale your storage to petabytes using Amazon S3 storage.
 RMS lets you scale and pay for computing and storage independently, so that you can size your cluster based only on your computing needs.
 - __Node slices__: A compute node is partitioned into slices.
-Each slice is allocated a portion of the node's memory and disk space, where it processes a portion of the workload assigned to the node.
+  - Each slice is allocated a portion of the node's memory and disk space, where it processes a portion of the workload assigned to the node.
-The leader node manages distributing data to the slices and apportions the workload for any queries or other database operations to the slices.
+  - The leader node manages distributing data to the slices and apportions the workload for any queries or other database operations to the slices.
-The slices then work in parallel to complete the operation.
+  - The slices then work in parallel to complete the operation.
 - __Databases__: A cluster contains one or more databases.
 User data is stored on the compute nodes.
 SQL client communicates with the leader node, which in turn coordinates query run with the compute nodes.
 It is a relational database management system (RDBMS).